Exercise after brain injury: small study hints at cognitive benefits

 Summary

-This small pilot study looked at whether aerobic exercise (like walking or cycling) can improve memory, attention, and fatigue in people who had a stroke or traumatic brain injury.
-Twelve adults, at least 3 months after their injury, took part.
-Half did 30 minutes of aerobic exercise 3-4 times a week for 8 weeks, while the other half continued their usual routine.
-The study used brain scans and cognitive tests to measure any changes.
+This small pilot study looked at whether aerobic exercise can improve memory, attention, and fatigue in people who had a stroke or traumatic brain injury.
+Twelve participants were split into two groups: one did 30 minutes of aerobic exercise 3-4 times a week for 8 weeks, while the other continued their usual routine.
+The study used memory and attention tests, as well as brain scans, to measure any changes.
+The goal was to gather initial data to guide future, larger studies.

 Disclaimer Read more